 God the Father raised God the Son from the dead.
 He reigns over all in Heaven today.
 Our ultimate reward may not be realized until farther in the future- sometimes not until Heaven, but rewards always come in God’s will.

 If you’re struggling with feelings of loneliness, go to God.
-Turning your life over to Him, you’ll find an acceptance, forgiveness and the courage to move ahead in faith.
-You’ll discover a comfort in knowing you’re never really alone.
+Turning your life over to Him, you’ll find acceptance, forgiveness, and the courage to move ahead in faith.
+You’ll discover comfort in knowing you’re never really alone.
 Are you ready to confront your loneliness?